 However, Indiana is a “fault state” for insurance claims.
 In a fault state, you are not required to file a claim against his or her insurance coverage.
 You can seek compensation from the driver who caused the collision regardless of the amount of damages or the severity of the injury.
 In other words, Indiana law allows you to file a claim or a lawsuit against the other driver for any amount or any injury, and you can receive compensation if you can prove the other driver caused the collision.

 It is important to understand that Indiana’s comparative fault laws can reduce the amount of compensation you receive from the at-fault driver.
 In Indiana, more than one driver can be at fault for a collision.
 If a driver is judged to be partially at fault for the crash, the compensation received is reduced by the percentage of fault assigned to that person.

 In other words, if your damages are $100,000 but you are 20 percent at fault for the crash, you can only receive $80,000 for your damages ($100,000 less 20%).
 It is also important to note that if you are found to be 51 percent or more at fault for the crash, you are barred from receiving any compensation from the other driver.

 Call an Indiana Car Accident Lawyer for Help

 Determining fault in a car accident can be a complicated and complex procedure.
 Hiring an experienced Indiana car accident lawyer can be the best step you take to protect your right to receive full compensation for your injuries.

 Contact The Ken Nunn Law Office by calling 1-800-CALL-KEN or 1-800-225-5536 or use the Live Chat feature on or website to contact our office 24/7.
-Our car accident lawyers offer free consultations to accident victims, and we accept cases on a contingency basis meaning you don’t pay our fees until we win your case.
+Our car accident lawyers offer free consultations and we accept cases on a contingency basis meaning you don’t pay our fees until we win your case.